pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 todo: why antifragility works : overcompensation

-why it works for love : vulnerabilty open up to rejection but can be very tewarding connections
+why it works for love : in a relstionship, authenticity/honesty & vulnerabilty open up to rejection but can be very tewarding connections

 why it works for entrepreneurship/biz: failures (ideally small), helps you learn faster - iterate faster toward solution